3pillarlabs/ios-horizontalmenu/README.md

 ### 8. How to create a custom menu item with highlight and/or select state?

-Highlighting and selection may be achieved by implementing `Highlightable` and `Selectable`.
-UIKit classes already implement these protocols (such as UIControl); others may only implement `Highlightable` (such as UILabel).
+Highlighting and selection may be achieved by implementing `Highlightable` and `Selectable` by the view which is used on menu items.

+UIKit classes already implement these protocols, such as [UIControl](https://github.com/3pillarlabs/ios-horizontalmenu/blob/master/Sources/Highlightable.swift).
+Others may only implement `Highlightable`, such as [UILabel](https://github.com/3pillarlabs/ios-horizontalmenu/blob/master/Sources/Selectable.swift).

 ``` swift
 class MenuItemView: UIView, Highlightable, Selectable {